The Swinging Teacher: Reception

 Contemporary reviews were mixed.
 Los Angeles Times critic Linda Gross described it as "a modest, low-budget film, obviously made with love" that "doesn't quite work, but it's a sincere effort."
 She praised Lynn Baker as "a lovely and natural actress" and John Pike Jr. as "earnest and endearing," while noting that Kathy Fehn's script was "dated and often bogged down in cliches" but remained "an admirable effort."

 Boxoffice magazine noted that while Montgomery "might not have met with much success when the Vietnam veteran tried to convince some Hollywood veterans that he had a story to put on film," those who met him during promotional appearances in the Midwest "were impressed with him and his sincerity."

 Legacy

 The film served as a calling card for Michael Montgomery and Kathy Fehn when they moved to Hollywood in 1975.
 Producer Jules Levy was impressed enough to hire them to write a comedy screenplay called "Buff."
 Fehn later became a successful television writer, working on Norman Lear's All That Glitters and writing 22 of the show's 65 episodes.

-The film represents an early example of post-Vietnam War cinema addressing veteran readjustment issues, predating more famous films like Coming Home (1978) and The Deer Hunter (1978).
+The film is an early treatment of post-Vietnam veteran readjustment, predating Coming Home (1978) and The Deer Hunter (1978).